tylerlwsmith/2024-blog/README.md

 I realized about half way into this project's development cycle that this amalgamation was far too ridiculous to ever run in production.
 As a result, there are many features and improvements that I didn't pursue.
 They are listed here for posterity.

-**Graceful template errors in Go.** Go's template rendering currently explodes
+**Graceful template errors in Go.** By default, errors in Go templates crash the template mid-render.
+These templates can [be written to a buffer](https://medium.com/@leeprovoost/dealing-with-go-template-errors-at-runtime-1b429e8b854a) then flushed to the response only if they are successful, with a fallback error page if they are not.

 **Implement WordPress pagination.** The web is fast enough to render a few hundred blog posts and tags as static HTML without problems, but a reasonably feature-complete blog should be able to include pagination.